 This is subject to the terms of the University’s CLA licence; some publishers are excluded.

-We digitise all chapters and articles marked as “core reading”, as long as they comply with licensing restrictions.
+We digitise all chapters and articles marked as “Required Reading”, as long as they comply with licensing restrictions.

 What can be digitised

 The OCR team checks each request for digitisation against the list of criteria set down by the Copyright Licensing Agency (CLA) scanning licence.

 - one chapter, article or 10% of the total pages (whichever is greatest) per book or journal issue

 - books or journals published in the UK or one of the 38 CLA approved international territories